Five Questions

 The first thing I needed to do was look at the campus climate survey.
 Listening to the people who had been part of the work prior to my arrival was priority No. 1.
 These conversations have led to numerous projects, targeted campus climate initiatives and programs to address campus climate issues.
 There is still work to be done, but our team at Equity and Community Inclusion is passionate about helping students, staff, faculty and administrators feel included, like they belong and that their voices matter.

-The Men of Color Mentorship Program, which offers resources to male students of color, launched last summer.
+The Men of Color Mentorship Program launched last summer.
 How’s it going?

 Men of Color is a joy for me and other staff who have connected and led this work.
 In addition to the mentorship program, we do a Black men’s roundtable via the Black Unity Center, a “Step Outside the Box” series via Health Promotion and Wellness and research on authority figures and men of color via Associated Students.
 The response has been positive from the campus and from participants, who share they have benefited from learning from each other and meeting men of color staff and faculty.